cybercongress/cybercongress/ecosystem/communities/urbit/urbit.md

 - An interplanetary system like Urbit needs an awesome base of knowledge inbuild into its machines and an ability search trough it - cyber provides this
 - We see in Urbit a strategic ally in our mission to overthrow megacorps.
 Hopefully, Urbit can share this view and see us as equal.
 This in turns adds to the beneficial values of both
 - As Cyber grows, the Urbit community will have rather a serious bag of assets in the form of CYB tokens.
 This will give the Urbit community more power on every scale imaginary
-- Via cyber~Wrapper the users of Urbit (and Cyber) will be able to promote Urbit by ranking the required information for this (SEO)
+- Via the cyber~Urbit app the users of Urbit (and Cyber) will be able to promote Urbit by ranking the required information for this (SEO)
 - Urbit can work on state of the art ML mechanisms with the help of Arvo and Cyber that can help to showcase the powers of Urbit
 - This can create a showcase for both projects and provide Urbit aliens with further gifts /drops, etc from other communities

 ### Conclusion
-To our belief cyber~Wrapper and this gift to the Urbit community can help both projects to grow exponentially in the future.
+To our belief the cyber~Urbit app and this gift to the Urbit community can help both projects to grow exponentially in the future.
 To achieve this, we will review this document (as can any community member).
 When this is done, we will proceed with an email of intentions to Tlon, followed by a proposal and some more community announcements.